 That’s where the importance of digital marketing shines as a beacon of hope for small businesses.
 It’s the same for brick & mortar, ecommerce, and personal brands alike.
 Digital marketing actually allows smaller businesses the ability to hold a top ranking position, like a client we helped outrank Amazon and Lowe’s using our AdWords services.

-Digital marketing allows small businesses to compete with a much smaller advertising budget.
-When managed effectively, it gives them laser-focused control over where and how they spend their money.
+Digital marketing allows you to compete with your competition by exposing you to a wider audience on a much smaller advertising budget.
+When managed effectively, it gives businesses laser-focused control over where and how they spend their money.
 When you have this kind of control and the data to support decisions, you make smarter ones.

 Continue to explore the benefits and importance of digital marketing.
 Just how it levels the playing field becomes increasingly clear.